 Use coconut flour

-Coconut flour and cheese go very well together – I’ve tested this with my cheese thyme keto crackers.
+Coconut flour and cheese go very well together - I have tested this with my cheese thyme keto crackers.
 The cheese taste is so strong that you actually cannot taste the coconut.
 Use 50g coconut flour to replace the almond flour.

-Instead of broccoli, you could also use roasted zucchini or peppers.
-Make sure these are roasted so they contain as little liquid as possible.
+Instead of broccoli, you could also use spinach, zucchini or peppers.
+Make sure these are roasted or fried so they contain as little liquid as possible.

 Cauliflower would also work.
 This can be used raw like the broccoli.
 To jazz it up a bit more, add a handful of chopped chives or spring onions / scallions as well.